 Garden Spaces for Pets

 We love our pets!
 And pets love to be outdoors, which can be hard on the garden and risky for our cats and dogs.
-It’s no surprise that one of the 2016 trends is gardening for our pets.
+It’s no surprise that one of the growing trends is gardening for our pets.
 Landscaping for dogs may include perimeter paths for easy patrol rounds, a new dog-proof lawn, or a stylish dog run.
 Cats can relax outdoors in the safety of their own patio – a “Catio” – with plants and perches.
 Chickens are not forgotten: they are running through chicken tunnels, and roosting in some pretty amazing chicken houses.
 There are so many ways to create imaginative gardens to include the animals we love.